 Arthritis: how osteoarthritis and rheumatoid arthritis affect joints

-A joint is a place at which bones meet.
+A joint is a place where bones meet.
 The muscles surrounding a joint make the bones move by contracting and relaxing.
 The muscle is joined to the bone by a fibrous cord known as a tendon.

 The ends of most bones have a layer of cartilage covering them.
 The cartilage is smooth and slippery and forms a cushion that absorbs shock and also prevents bones from rubbing against each other.